libp2p/js-libp2p/README.md

 [![](https://raw.githubusercontent.com/libp2p/interface-connection/master/img/badge.png)](https://github.com/libp2p/interface-connection)

 > JavaScript implementation of the TCP module for libp2p.
 It exposes the [interface-transport](https://github.com/libp2p/interface-connection) for dial/listen. `libp2p-tcp` is a very thin shim that adds support for dialing to a `multiaddr`.
-This small shim will enable libp2p to use other different transports.
+This small shim will enable libp2p to use other transports.

 ## Lead Maintainer